kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 ## Viewing the Metrics in Presto

 Before we go any further, we should verify that creating the ReportDataSource did what we wanted, and the data is being collected.
-One way to do this is to check the [metering operator logs][metering-operator-logs], and look for logs mentioning our `ReportDataSource` being collected and stored.
+One way to do this is to check the [metering operator logs][reporting-operator-logs], and look for logs mentioning our `ReportDataSource` being collected and stored.

 The other way however is to exec into the Presto pod and open up a Presto-cli session which allows us to interactively query Presto.
 Open up a Presto-cli session by following the [Query Presto using presto-cli developer documentation][presto-cli-exec].